Devajit Saikia: Legal career

-Saikia enrolled as a lawyer under Bar Council of Assam and started legal practice at the Gauhati High Court in December 1997, marking the beginning of a distinguished legal career.
-Before embarking on this journey, he worked in NF Railway from 1989 to 1991 and then at the Reserve Bank of India (Guwahati) from 1991 to 1996.
-Both positions were secured through sports quota employment, reflecting his notable cricketing achievements.
+Saikia enrolled as a lawyer under Bar Council of Assam and began practising at the Gauhati High Court in December 1997.
+Before this, he worked in NF Railway from 1989 to 1991 and then at the Reserve Bank of India (Guwahati) from 1991 to 1996, both under sports quota.

-In the initial years, Saikia had an extensive law practice in private matters from 1997 to 2004 with a variety of cases in writ jurisdiction, criminal law and insurance law.
+Between 1997 and 2004, he practiced in areas including writ jurisdiction, criminal law and insurance law.

-From 2005 onwards, he represented the Assam Government in cases involving departments like Finance, Taxation, Health and Education.
-In 2009, he was appointed Additional Advocate General of Meghalaya, a position he held until 2011 (September).
-From 2011 to 2014, Saikia served as Additional Advocate General of Assam before having an unceremonious exit due to differences with the then Chief Minister Tarun Gogoi.
+From 2005, he represented the Assam Government in cases involving departments like Finance, Taxation, Health and Education.
+In 2009, he was appointed Additional Advocate General of Meghalaya, a position he held until September 2011.
+From 2011 to 2014, he served as Additional Advocate General of Assam before having an unceremonious exit due to differences with the then Chief Minister Tarun Gogoi.

-During 2014–2016, he resumed private practice and handled several important public interest litigations, often causing discomfort to the ruling state government along with other constitutional, criminal and service matters for private litigants.
+From 2014 to 2016, he resumed private practice, handling several public interest litigations and matters related to constitutional, criminal and service law.

-Devajit Saikia once again took the brief of the state government in July 2016 when he was appointed as Senior Additional Advocate General of Assam.
+In July 2016, he was appointed Senior Additional Advocate General of Assam.
 In 2017, he had brief stint of two months as Advocate General of Assam (acting).
-Later on, he continued to hold the post of Senior Additional Advocate General Assam till December 2018 when he resigned from said post to make himself eligible to contest for the post of Secretary of Assam Cricket Association as under the eligibility norms of the association’s constitution, there existed, at the relevant point of time, a bar for anyone holding public office from contesting for any post of office bearers of the cricket association.
+Later on, he continued to hold the post of Senior Additional Advocate General Assam till December 2018, when he resigned in order to be eligible to contest for the post of Secretary of Assam Cricket Association as under the eligibility norms of the association’s constitution, there existed, at the relevant point of time, a bar for anyone holding public office from contesting for any post of office bearers of the cricket association.

 On 21 May 2021, he was appointed Advocate General of Assam, becoming the youngest to hold the position at 52 years and one month.
-And till date, he is holding the post of AG, Assam.
+He continues to hold the post.